flopezag/fiware-management-scripts/README.md

 ## Configuration

-The scripts are searching the configuration parameters or in the '/etc/fiware.d' directory or in the environment variables.
-It tries to find if there is defined an environment variable whose name is 'CONFIG_FILE' to the 'management.ini' file.
+The scripts are searching the configuration parameters or in the `/etc/fiware.d` directory or in the environment variables.
+It tries to find if there is defined an environment variable whose name is `CONFIG_FILE` to the `management.ini` file.
-If the scripts cannot get this environment variable, it tries to find this file in '/etc/init.d'.
+If the scripts cannot get this environment variable, it tries to find this file in `/etc/init.d`.
 In any other case, the scripts will give you an error.

-One possible solution might be to provide a soft link in the `/etc/fiware.d` to the `management.ini` file in the corresponding `./Config` folder, excuting the command:
+One possible solution might be to provide a soft link in the `/etc/fiware.d` to the `management.ini` file in the corresponding `./Config` folder, executing the command:

 ```bash
 ln -s /home/ubuntu/fiware-management-scripts/Config/management.ini management.ini